 4. Reset NVRAM/PRAM

 NVRAM/PVRAM is that non-volatile memory where information like recent kernel panic, disk selection is stored.
 If the progress bar is stuck at 100%, resetting these settings might help to fix the error.
 To reset NVRAM/PRAM, press Command+ Option+ P+ R keys simultaneously.
 This will reset the NVRAM/PRAM of your MacBook Pro.
 If the problem was due to this, it should fix the mac stuck on loading screen error.
+By the way, if your computer was restarted because of a problem on Mac, this method should work as well.

 5. Reboot in Recovery Mode